 Introduction#

 Open AD Kit adopts a modular, component-based architecture designed for flexibility, scalability, and platform independence.
-It leverages cloud-native principles and containerization to decompose the Autoware Universe into a collection of interoperable components.
+It leverages cloud-native principles and containerization to decompose Autoware into a collection of interoperable components.
 This approach allows developers to create customized autonomous driving (AD) systems by combining components to meet their specific needs.

 Architecture#